Azure/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

 using System.Text.Json.Serialization;
 ```

-We will also need to add a helper method called `DateTimeConverter` under a file called `DateTimeConverter.cs` which itself should live under a folder called `helpers`which in turn should be created under `TasksTracker.TasksManager.Backend.Api` project.
+We will also need to add a utility method called `DateTimeConverter` under a file called `DateTimeConverter.cs` which itself should live under a folder called `Utilities`which in turn should be created under `TasksTracker.TasksManager.Backend.Api` project.
 Add the following code under `DateTimeConverter.cs`:

 ```csharp